 Students seeking services should call CAPS reception at 864-656-2451 during business hours (8:00 a.m.-4:30 p.m.).
 Counselors will be available to conduct a brief phone screen to determine the best way to serve your needs.
-Other resources available online include an online mental health screening and Therapy Assist Online (TAO) for access to self-help materials.
+Other resources available online include well-being resources on the Healthy Campus website and Therapy Assist Online (TAO) for access to self-help materials.